 AMZN Price Forecast Based on DCF Valuation

-The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Amazon Com Inc. To summarize, we found that Amazon Com Inc ranked in the 64th percentile in terms of potential gain offered.
-Moreover, under all the scenarios we modelled, the output consistently forecasted positive returns.
+Below please find a table outlining a discounted cash flow forecast for AMZN, in which we model out valuation assuming a variety of terminal growth rates.
+To summarize, we found that Amazon Com Inc ranked in the 36th percentile in terms of potential gain offered.
+We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
 As for the metrics that stood out in our discounted cash flow analysis of Amazon Com Inc, consider:

-The business' balance sheet reveals debt to be 4% of the company's capital (with equity being the remaining amount).
-Approximately merely 11.79% of US stocks with free cash flow have a lower reliance on debt in their capital structure.
+- The business' balance sheet reveals debt to be 5% of the company's capital (with equity being the remaining amount).
+Approximately just 17.67% of US stocks with free cash flow have a lower reliance on debt in their capital structure.

 - AMZN's estimated cost of debt, based largely on its market capitalization and its interest coverage ratio, is 3%; for context, that number is higher than 47.48% of tickers in our DCF set.

 |Terminal Growth Rate in Free Cash Flow||Return Relative to Current Share Price|